yasuyuki-baba/cheapsynth01/README.md

 ## License

-This project is released under the MIT License.
+This project is released under the GNU General Public License v3.
 See the LICENSE file for details.